jamiewannenburg/Prover9-Mace4-v05/README.md

 The Prover9-Mace4 GUI uses version LADR-Dec-2007 of Prover9 and Mace4.
 If you need a more recent verion of Prover9 or Mace4, you'll have to use a [command-line version](https://github.com/laitep/ladr).

+**NEW:** This fork is being updated to work with Python 3.
+This is still a work in progress.

 ---

 <p align="center">